Venetian ceruse: Users

-Venetian ceruse was the most expensive and highly sought after form of ceruse, making it almost exclusive to high status individuals or the wealthy class.
-It was favoured by the European aristocracy due to its high quality and most notably, Venetian ceruse was thought to have been used quite frequently by Elizabeth I of England.
+Venetian ceruse was the most expensive and highly sought-after form of ceruse, making it almost exclusive to high status individuals or the wealthy class.
+It was favoured by the European aristocracy due to its high quality and, most notably, was thought to have been used quite frequently by Elizabeth I of England.
 However some sources state that she may only have been a possible user of Venetian ceruse, and critics including Anna Riehl and Kate Maltby have argued that little historical evidence exists to support the claim that Elizabeth used ceruse.
 It was thought that Elizabeth I's death may have been caused by chronic lead poisoning and the combined use of other dangerous chemicals present in her cosmetics, such as mercury and arsenic.

 Ceruse was also blamed for the death of an 18th-century London socialite, Maria Coventry, Countess of Coventry, in 1760.
 Coventry had been a frequent user of ceruse, and is believed to have died of lead poisoning at age 27 as a result of her faithful use of the cosmetic product.
 The general public referred to her as "Death by Vanity".

 Another devout user of Venetian ceruse was Isabella d'Este, whose appearance demonstrated how ceruse caused permanent damage and premature ageing.
 In 1534, an account by Pietro Aretino described her "smeared face" as "dishonestly ugly and even more dishonestly made up."

 Although Venetian ceruse was certainly predominantly used by women, it was also thought to have been used by some men in royalty during the 16th century.
-A light skin complexion was sought after by men as it became a symbol of aristocracy, and suggested that the individual did not have to engage in labour work outdoors that would change the colour of their skin.
+A light skin complexion was sought after by men as it became a symbol of aristocracy, and suggested that the individual did not have to engage in labour work outdoors that would tan their skin.